Piranha (1978 film): Plot

-Two teenagers find an abandoned military compound and skinny dip in a holding pool, but are attacked and killed by an unseen force.
+Two teenagers find an abandoned military compound and skinny dip in a holding pool, but are attacked and killed by unseen creatures.

-Sometime later, determined yet absent-minded skiptracer Maggie McKeown is dispatched to find the missing teenagers near Lost River Lake and hires surly backwoods drunkard, Paul Grogan, to guide her.
+Sometime later, determined yet absent-minded skiptracer Maggie McKeown is dispatched to find the missing teenagers near Lost River Lake and hires a surly backwoods drunkard, Paul Grogan, to guide her.
 They discover the compound and find bizarre jarred specimens and evidence of an occupant inside.
-Locating a drainage switch for the nearby pool, McKeown empties it to search the bottom, but a haggard man enters and tries to stop her until Grogan subdues him.
-The pair find a skeleton in the pool's filtration trap and learn it was filled with saltwater.
-The man awakens and steals their jeep, but crashes due to being disoriented and is taken to Grogan's home.
-The next day, as the three travel downriver, the stranger tells the pair the pool was filled with a school of piranha and McKeown released them into the river.
-She and Grogan are skeptical until they come across the corpse of Grogan's friend Jack.
+Locating a drainage switch for the nearby pool, Maggie empties it to search the bottom, but a haggard man enters and tries to stop her until Paul subdues him.
+The pair finds a skeleton in the pool's filtration trap and learn it was filled with saltwater.
+The man awakens and steals their jeep, but crashes due to being disoriented and is taken to Paul's home.
+The next day, as the three travel downriver, the stranger tells the pair that the pool was filled with a school of piranha and Maggie released them into the river.
+She and Paul are skeptical until they come across the corpse of Paul's friend Jack.